NAEL2XD/python-fnf/README.md

 - JSON-based charts
 - Slightly user-friendly UI

-<small>This is not affiliated to ShadowMario or Denpa Engine, nor the Funkin' Crew Developers</small>
+<small>This is not affiliated with ShadowMario or Denpa Engine, nor the Funkin' Crew Developers</small>

 ## Compiling Python FNF